Schramm's formula and the Green's function for multiple SLE: Fusion

 We have derived (\ref{MfSt}) under the assumption that $x > 0$, but since the hypergeometric functions in the definition of $S(t)$ are evaluated at the point $-t^2$ which avoids the branch cut for $z \in \mathbb{H}$, equation (\ref{MfSt}) is valid also for $x \leq 0$.
 Equation (\ref{SMrelation}) is the real part of (\ref{MfSt}). \end{proof}

-We obtain Schramm's formula for commuting SLE in the fusion limit as a corollary.
+We obtain Schramm's formula for multiple SLE in the fusion limit as a corollary.

 \begin{cor}[Schramm's formula for two fused SLEs] Let $0 < \kappa \le 4$.
-Consider two fused commuting SLE$_\kappa$ paths in $\mathbb{H}$ started from $0$ and growing toward infinity.
+Consider two fused multiple SLE$_\kappa$ paths in $\mathbb{H}$ started from $0$ and growing toward infinity.
 Then the probability $P_f(z)$ that a given point $z = x + iy \in \mathbb{H}$ lies to the left of both curves is given by (\ref{Pfdef}). \end{cor}

-\begin{remark}\upshape We remark that the method adopted in \cite{GC2006} was based on exploiting so-called fusion rules, which produces a third order ODE for $P_f$ which can then be solved in order to give the prediction in (\ref{PGamsaCardy}).
+\begin{rem}\upshape We remark that the method adopted in \cite{GC2006} was based on exploiting so-called fusion rules, which produces a third order ODE for $P_f$ which can then be solved in order to give the prediction in (\ref{PGamsaCardy}).
 However, even given the prediction (\ref{PGamsaCardy}) for $P_f$ it is not clear how to proceed to give a proof that it is correct.
-As soon as the evolution starts, the tips of the curves are separated and the system leaves the fused state, so it seems difficult to apply a stopping time argument in this case. \end{remark}
+As soon as the evolution starts, the tips of the curves are separated and the system leaves the fused state, so it seems difficult to apply a stopping time argument in this case.
+However, as was pointed out to us by one of the referees, if one knows \emph{a priori} that the three probabilities that the point is to the left of, right of, or between the two curves satisfy this third order ODE, and if one is given three linearly independent solutions adding up to $1$ of this ODE with the correct boundary behaviors, then it is possible that this information is enough to deduce the statement of Corollary~\ref{schramm2slecor}.
+(See \cite{D2015b}.) \end{rem}